Radioteddy/elipy/README.md

 The above-written definition does not include electron density of states at Fermi level.
 One needs to divide $\alpha^2 F$ over $N_F$ to get physically meaningful results.

-The current implemetation supports Gaussian representation of delta-functions.
 Project uses mpi4py for many-core parallelization and Numba for acceleration of procedures dealing with iteration over numpy arrays.

 Elipy is insipired by [ElectronPhononCoupling](https://github.com/GkAntonius/ElectronPhononCoupling) and [Abipy](https://github.com/abinit/abipy) projects, and uses some of their utility functions.
 Apologies for code copy-pasting, it allows to keep dependency list as short as possible.

+### Limitations

+* only Gaussian smearing summation for delta functions
+* no account for spin of electron states
+* code requires electron and phonon eigenstates in full Brilluoin zone

 ## Getting Started